MahmoudMa2002/MapRoam/README.md

 ---

-*This project was built from scratch as part of Colt Steele's [`The Web Developer Bootcamp`] course to gain hands-on experience with full-stack web development.*
+*This project  was built independently while following Colt Steele’s [`The Web Developer Bootcamp`] course to gain hands-on experience with full-stack web development.*